jaywreddy/spiderpig/lab_0/README.md

 * Use Git to check out starter code and DigiFab repositories
 * Use Git-flavored Markdown to respond to exercise questions
 * Use Git to check in responses and solution code
-* Output standard geometry file types
 * View geometry files in LibreCAD and OpenSCAD
+* Print PDF files from LibreCAD
 * Use iPython to generate and examine geometry objects
 * Write Python code to generate and manipulate geometry objects